Sell on your terms. No Fees - Any Condition

 Also, regular testing of smoke detectors and timely battery replacement can significantly help ensure basic fire safety.
 Further, qualified professionals must check and maintain electrical systems regularly to avoid the risks of an electrical fire due to faulty standalone wiring, overloaded circuits, and general wear and tear.

 Safe cooking practices are also essential.
-Never leave stoves unattended to mitigate kitchen-related fire hazards and keep flammable items away from heat sources.
+Never leave stoves unattended to mitigate kitchen-related fire hazards, and keep flammable items away from heat sources.
 A strict no-smoking policy indoors can decrease the likelihood of accidental fires.

 Teaching every family member to use a fire extinguisher and formulating a family evacuation plan equips the household with skills to handle an emergency fire outbreak.
 Implementing these measures helps safeguard the house and offers some relief to the inhabitants, mainly when no insurance covers the damages.